-- Official transcripts of all applicable college-level work completed and indication of a bachelor's degree from an accredited college or university; - Evidence of certification for a role in the public/private schools and at least one year of professional experience; - 3.
+- 1. Official transcripts of all applicable college-level work completed and indication of a bachelor's degree from an accredited college or university. - Evidence of certification for a role in the public/private schools and at least one year of professional experience. - 3.
 At least three letters of recommendation from supervisors and/or professional peers of which at least one must be from a supervisor.
-For MASL candidates, the letter from their supervisor needs to attest to the applicant's potential as a building administrator; - 4.
-A résumé or curriculum vitae of educational and professional experience; - A written essay on the applicant's K-12 school experiences related to their respective program (MASL or the M.Ed.) outcomes "Educators as Builders of Community."
+For MASL candidates, the letter from their supervisor needs to attest to the applicant's potential as a building administrator. - 4.
+A résumé or curriculum vitae of educational and professional experience. - A written essay on the applicant's K-12 school experiences related to their program outcomes "Educators as Builders of Community."